 DistributedSystem.stopReconnecting()stops the reconnection process and ensures that the DistributedSystem stays in a disconnected state.

-Cache.isReconnecting()returns true if the cache is attempting to reconnect to a cluster.
+Cache.isReconnecting()returns true if the cache is attempting to reconnect to a distributed system.

 Cache.waitForReconnect(long, TimeUnit)waits for a period of time, and then returns a boolean value to indicate whether the DistributedSystem has reconnected.
 Use a value of -1 seconds to wait indefinitely until the reconnect completes or the cache shuts down.
 Use a value of 0 seconds as a quick probe to determine if the member has reconnected.